 You can refer to these recommendations to improve the quality and accuracy of the data you capture.

-Position camera so subjects' faces appear vertical in the image.
+Position camera so people's faces appear vertical in the image.
 Faces should be closest to the center of the scene.
 For best results, the camera should be placed in such a way that subjects will be looking directly at the camera.
-This will allow the measurement of attention and duration.
+This will allow the measurement to be more accurate in relation to your stimuli.

 Avoid pointing the camera at bright lights, the sun or any area with strong backlighting.

-The maximum distance the APIs could work at depends on the resolution of the camera and the lens used.
-For example, for accurate results with the Face Recognition API, the captured image needs to have at least 64 pixels between a subject’s eyes.
-If you plan to use the APIs for long distances, we recommend that you use a camera with a high megapixel value.
+The maximum distance Kairos could work at depends on the resolution of the camera and the lens used.
+For example, for accurate results, the captured images/videos should to have at least 64 pixels between a person’s eyes.
+If you plan to use Kairos for long distances, we recommend that you use a camera with a high megapixel value and/or zoom.

 For digital display use cases, the camera should be placed on top or just below the display.
 Typically, head height (5-6 feet off the ground) is the optimal height placement.
-The camera should be placed as close to the display’s center in the horizontal direction.
+The camera should be placed as close to the display’s center in the horizontal direction as possible - this is essential if your displays have stimuli, and you wish to measure people interacting with it.
+The key here is to avoid extreme angles.

 For smart device use cases, the forward facing camera typically appears at the top of the device therefore, optimal height placement is usually a little less than head height (i.e: 5’ 8’’).

-If you’re using the APIs for a one-to-one use case such as a time clock app or an app that uses face recognition for authentication, we recommend a flexible mounting so subjects can manually adjust height.
+If you’re using the APIs for a one-to-one use case such as a kiosk app or an app that uses face recognition for authentication, we recommend a flexible mounting so people can manually adjust height.

 On the Go

 Subjects should tilt the device and adjust their head so as to face towards the screen.
 It’s similar to ‘taking a selfie’.
-Onscreen prompts will further guide the subjects into an optimal position.
+As part of your app design, you could also use onscreen prompts to further guide the person's into an optimal position.